 \section{Discussion}

-In this research, we proposed a deliberation-driven toolkit -- the Value Cards -- to inform computer science students the social impacts of machine learning-based decision making system.
+In this research, we proposed a deliberation-driven toolkit -- the Value Cards -- to inform computer science students about the social impacts of machine learning-based decision making systems.
 We conducted a classroom activity to evaluate the effectiveness of our approach.
 The ``proof-of-concept'' case study demonstrated that the toolkit is promising in helping students understand both the technical definitions and trade-offs of performance metrics and apply them in real-world contexts.
-It can also help them recognize the significance of considering diverse social values and enable them to communicate, negotiate and synthesize the perspectives of diverse stakeholders in the development and deployment of algorithmic systems.

 Our findings also suggested nuances in using different combinations of the Value Card set.
 Our results suggest that, although Persona Cards helped some students quickly gain empathy towards the stakeholders, some other students had difficulty in putting themselves in the persona's positions.
-Persona Cards could also make some students more stubborn and less acceptable to other persona's perspectives.
-Checklist can help scaffold the discussion; however, spending too much discussing the checklist itself might disrupt the team's original conversation flow.
+Persona Cards could also make some students more stubborn and less accepting of other personas' perspectives.
+Checklists can help scaffold the discussion; however, spending too much time discussing the checklist itself might disrupt the team's original conversation flow.
 When the checklists and personas were presented to the students simultaneously, students’ discussions were likely to be driven by the personas more than the checklist.
 In sum, future users might want to tailor the use of the Value Cards toolkit for their specific settings or domains.

 Interestingly, during the study, we also saw students start to think about things in more ways than what was specifically offered in the toolkit.
 For example, students started to identity more stakeholders in addition to the ones offered in the Persona Cards, in R4, P15 commented, \textit{``I'm thinking about tax payers, they pay the money to support the system.
 They're like also indirect stakeholders.''}